Getting Started With EditStock Projects

 Your goal with every project on EditStock is to create a director’s cut.
 That means you are trying to create a project based on the director’s intentions when they shot it.
 More specifics about each project type are listed below:

-Finally watch your project down for any technical mistakes, export it, and show it to some close friends who’s opinions you respect.
-You can also watch the completed project or try to find versions of your scene that other people have edited on our feedback blog.
+- Watch your project down for any technical mistakes, export it, and show it to some close friends who’s opinions you respect.
+You can also upload your cut for feedback from one of EditStock's professional editors.

 If it’s a music video